8. The Logic Programming Paradigm

 A process of making two logical terms syntactically identical by finding consistent substitutions for variables.

 Drives both matching of queries with rules and parameter passing.
+See also pattern matching in The Functional Programming Paradigm, which uses a similar idea of matching terms by structure.

 8.1.5.
 Backtracking